-The decrease was due to additional depreciation on the improvements matched with the end of the lease contract from P65.18 million in 2016 to P13.99 million in 2017.
+The decrease was due to the derecognition of investment properties to matched with the end of the lease contract from P65.18 million in 2016 to P13.99 million in 2017.

 Item 2.
 Management's Discussion on Results of Operations and Analysis of Financial Condition